 In the training section, I usually hand over the general training to the Assistant Manager while I handle the Match Preparations.
-The best preparations for this tactics are Defence Positioning and Attacking Movement.
-You can set to any other focus if you feel there is need to.
+The best preparations for these tactics are Defence Positioning and Attacking Movement.
+You can set to any other focus if you feel there is a need to.

 It’s true that every formation has its weaknesses.
 But a solid formation always has very few weaknesses; though, factors like the team strength, ability, and communication can cause its weakness to improve or reduce.

-In this 4-4-2 Diamond Narrow, the main formations that causes much problems is the 4-2-3-1 Wide, 4-4-2, and 3-4-3 DM Wide.
-This is because of the dynamic nature of the attacking wingers and wing backs.
-So since this 4-4-2 has no attacking wingers to help support the wing backs in marking and closing down both AML/R and WBL/R of the opposition, the team’s WBL/R finds it difficult to shut down the attacking minded WBL/R from making deadly crosses.
+In this 4-4-2 Diamond Narrow, the main formations that cause many problems are the 4-2-3-1 Wide, 4-4-2, and 3-4-3 DM Wide.
+This is because of the dynamic nature of the attacking wingers and wing-backs.
+So since this 4-4-2 has no attacking wingers to help support the wing-backs in marking and closing down both AML/R and WBL/R of the opposition, the team’s WBL/R finds it difficult to shut down the attacking-minded WBL/R from making deadly crosses.
 This is why most goals conceded by Diamond Narrow come from crosses.

 However, this vulnerability can be reduced by signing a strong and active BWM for the DM position.
 Also, setting the opposition instruction for the Wing Backs in the above screenshot can help minimize their effects.